 - mental health issues

 Humpty Dumpty finds the courage and determination to climb back up the wall and overcomes his fears.
 “I didn’t look up.
 I didn’t look down.
 I just kept climbing.
 One step at a time… until I was no longer afraid.”
 Once he reaches the top, he has defeated his fear of height.
-As he stands on top of the wall, Humpty’s egg cracks and he transforms into a bird.
+As he stands on top of the wall, Humpty’s egg cracks and he transforms into what he was always meant to be, a bird.

 I have created a bundle of literacy graphic organizers for After the Fall.
 You can find them at my Teachers Pay Teachers store.
-Click on the image to go directly to the pack.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for: